 Tai snapped his fingers, "Oh, that reminds me, I stopped by an Internet café on the way here and picked up another one of his friends."
 Tai put two fingers to his mouth and let forth a shrill whistle.
 Suddenly, two balls of orange and blue came streaking around the corner at the end of the hall.

 "Veemon, Agumon!"
-Jun shouted happily, greeting the two digimon barreling toward her.
+Jun shouted happily, dropping to a kneel to greet the two digimon barreling toward her.

-Veemon was the first to respond, "Hi Jun!
+Veemon was the first to respond, giving her a hug.
+"Hi Jun!
 Is Davis here?"

 "He's in the in kitchen," she told him.
 Before he could take off into the apartment she added, "Hey, I thought you guys were taking a vacation in the digital world."

 "We were," Agumon replied "but Tai called us back here because of some kind of emergency."

 Jun looked back to Tai seriously.
 "An emergency?
 Tai, what's going on?"

 "He said he'd tell us when we got here," Agumon answered for his partner, while looking at him impatiently, "and I'm still waiting."